Having just gone through this process myself, I thought it only appropriate I pass along my newfound knowledge as a US citizen married in Scotland.

 There is some specific language required for your ceremony to be deemed legal in Scotland.

-However, you do have a lot of leverage in choosing the majority of the wording for your ceremony and you may opt to write your own vows.
+However, you do have a lot of leverage in choosing the majority of the wording for your ceremony.
+You may also opt to write your own vows.

-You will receive a packet when you give your notice to be married, which will provide ample options for each section of the ceremony.
+You will receive a packet when you give your notice to be married.
+That will provide ample options for each section of the ceremony.

-In that same packet, you will identify how you want your ceremony details conducted, including when to play music, how guests and the marriage parties will enter the ceremony, whether or not a photographer or videographer will be present, etc.
+In that same packet, you will identify how you want your ceremony details conducted.
+That could include when to play music, how guests and the marriage parties will enter the ceremony, whether or not a photographer or videographer will be present, etc.

 Get married in Scotland as a foreigner